 Postural stability was measured using a force plate (Pikosystems, Tampere, FINLAND).
 Movement in COP was recorded on paper for 30 seconds.
 After each recording, maximum amplitude of sway in the AP and ML direction was measured manually using a ruler (Supplemental Figure 1).

 A dual x-ray absorptiometry (DXA) bone densitometry was performed (Lunar DPX, Madison, WI, USA) at the left femoral neck.
 Measurements were carried out according to the manufacturer guidelines at the time being.
 Age, weight (kg) and height (cm) at the time were recorded.
-Weight of the participants was measured with a digital calibrated scale (Philips, type HF 351/00) and height was measured with a calibrated measurement scale fixed on a wall.
+Weight of the participants was measured in light indoor clothing usinga digital calibrated scale (Philips, type HF 351/00) and height was measured with a calibrated measurement scale fixed on a wall.
 Quadriceps strength was measured with knee extensor bench (Metitur, Finland) and reported in kg force (kgf).

 Fracture and mortality data

 Subjects were followed up in five-year intervals for a period of 15 years till the 20th year (2009) questionnaire (Figure 1).
 Fracture data was collected with enquiries and verified through medical records during the mean follow-up time of 10.7 years after posturograpohy.
-1205 subjects returned the year 2009 questionnaire with 245 subjects dropping out during the study.
-In total, 316 subjects reported fractures.
-The deaths were verified through national registry with 100 % coverage.
-Registry data reported 217 deaths, with the mean follow up time of 17.5 years.
+Altogether,1205 subjects returned the year 2009 questionnaire with 245 subjects dropping out during the study.
+In total, 316 subjects reported fractures, while 217 deaths were observed through national registry, with the mean follow up time of 17.5 years.

 Covariates

 Covariates for the analysis were chosen based on the risk factors utilized in FRAX fracture risk assessment tool.
 (13) These include age, sex, weight, height, DXA femoral neck BMD in g/cm2, current smoking status, consumption of three or more units of alcohol per day (one unit = bottle of beer/cider, glass of wine/portion of strong spirits/alcohol), current oral glucocorticoid use or previous use for more than three months, previous fracture history, parents’ history of hip fracture and presence of rheumatoid arthritis or secondary osteoporosis.
+FRAX was calculated from the OSTPRE sample data by the courtesy of FRAX developers (add reference Kanis+Johansson).-

 Statistical analysis

+A total of 1450 subjects were included in the final analyses.
 Altogether, 118 subjects were excluded from the final analysis, 102 because of incomplete baseline information on covariates and a further 16 subjects because they did not return any questionnaires after the baseline.
-A total of 1450 subjects were included in the final analyses.

-Study participants were divided into quartiles of mediolateral, anteroposterior and total body sway.
+Study participants were categorized into quartiles of mediolateral, anteroposterior and total body sway.
 Comparison for dichotomous covariates between groups was carried out using Chi square test for homogeneity while one-way ANOVA was used for continuous covariates.
 Only five women had reported greater than 3 units per day alcohol consumption, therefore Fisher’s exact test was used for within group comparison for alcohol consumption.

 Cox regression analysis was performed using postural sway measures as independent variables with lowest sway category as the reference.
 Adjusted models were used to test the independent effect of body sway on fracture and mortality risk.
 All covariates were entered simultaneously in the model.

-To assess the cumulative effect of BMD and postural sway on fracture and mortality, tertiles of BMD and quartiles of mediolateral body sway were used to create 12 risk categories based on combining BMD and ML sway score (lowest risk category being BMD 3|ML sway 1 and the highest risk category being BMD 1|ML sway 4).
+To assess the cumulative effect of BMD and postural sway on fracture and mortality, BMD in tertile and t and mediolateral body sway in quartile were used to create 12 risk categories based on combining BMD and ML sway score (lowest risk category being BMD 3|ML sway 1 and the highest risk category being BMD 1|ML sway 4).
 Cox regression analysis was used to assess fracture and mortality risk between these groups using BMD 3|ML sway 1 as the reference category.

 Results